Lytham Windmill stands tall and proud on the Green at Lytham seafront against East Beach. Inside is a fascinating exhibition and museum.

 Explore Lytham Windmill

 The museum was started in 1989 by Lytham Heritage Group and covers four floors inside the mill.
 It’s still run voluntarily by the members who look after the displays and exhibitions.
 The Museum is a registered with the Museum, Libraries and Archive Council.
 Registration Number RD861.

-More about Lytham Windmill
+More about Lytham Windmill Museum

 There’s still a huge amount which this group want to do, so keep popping in to see the latest developments.
 Enjoy projected images, sounds and video that bring the past to life for everyone, especially children.